 Laser skin resurfacing is a cosmetic procedure that can help revitalise the skin and minimise the effects of sun exposure, various facial skin problems and ageing.
-Treatments are convenient, effective and safe.
-This skin rejuvenation procedure eliminates the damaged outer layers of skin and prompts new skin cells in the underlying layers, resulting in younger, smoother and healthy looking skin.
+This procedure eliminates the damaged outer layers of skin and prompts new skin cells in the underlying layers.

-Laser skin resurfacing is a safe and efficient procedure for individuals with wrinkles, fine lines, acne scars or uneven pigmentation that do not respond well to gentler treatments.
-Ideal candidates have non-oily, elastic skin not likely to scar following minor injury.
+Laser skin resurfacing is a non-invasive cosmetic procedure for individuals with wrinkles, fine lines, acne scars or uneven pigmentation that do not respond well to other treatments.
+Good candidates have non-oily, elastic skin not likely to scar following minor injury.
 Ideally, individuals should be clear of any medical concerns, including current health conditions and prescription medication that could lead to unnecessary risks during the procedure and/or recovery.

 A suitable candidate should have realistic expectations for the results of the procedure.
 An individual seeking laser skin resurfacing should know about both the limitations and benefits of the procedure.
 People with lighter skin tones are usually better candidates than ones that have darker skin tones because there is a much lower risk of side effects like skin discolouration.